pokt-network/poktroll/docusaurus/docs/develop/developer_guide/chain_halt_troubleshooting.md

 2. Develop a fix or patch to address the issue.
 3. If necessary, initiate discussions with the validator community to reach social consensus on how to proceed.
 4. Implement the agreed-upon solution and monitor the network closely during and after the fix.

+## `wrong Block.Header.LastResultsHash`

+Errors such as `reactor validation error: wrong Block.Header.LastResultsHash.` are most likely to come from the non-deterministic gas calculation.
+That can happen when the node runs on a different version.
+The solution is to use the correct binary version.

+## Syncing from genesis

+If you're encountering any of the errors mentioned above while trying to sync the historical blocks - make sure you're running correct version of the binary in accordance with this table [Upgrade List](../../protocol/upgrades/upgrade_list.md).